Yule means “feast”.

 Sort of like flypaper for faeries.

-Scratch the surface of Christmas folklore in Scandinavian countries, and you find images and traditions that probably go way back.
-Perhaps this is because Christian missionaries didn’t reach these countries until the 10th and 11th centuries, so the old traditions had longer to settle in.
+Scratch the surface of Christmastide folklore in Scandinavian countries, and you find images and traditions that probably go way back.
+Perhaps this is because missionaries practicing Christianity didn’t reach these countries until the 10th and 11th centuries, so the old traditions had longer to settle in.

-There’s the Julbock or Julbukk, or Yule goat, from Sweden and Norway, who had his beginnings as carrier for the god Thor.
+There’s the Julbock or Julbukk, or Yule goat, from Sweden and Norway, who had his beginnings as a carrier for the god Thor, son of Odin.
 Now he carries the Yule elf when he makes his rounds to deliver presents and receive his offering of porridge.

 I’ve even read somewhere that the Finnish version of this goat character, the Joulupukki, does the present deliveries himself by riding on a bicycle!
 Here’s a perspective on that from a Finnish visitor to Candlegrove.
 (This is what I just love about the net!)